SAP-archive/teched2020-DEV164/exercises/ex10/README.md

     value="{=Number.parseFloat(${sensorModel>temperature}.toFixed(2))}"/>
 ````

-3. Switch the browser tab where the application preview is opened.
-Click on a sensor.
-Now, the sensor status page contains a chart with a temperature history with better readability.
+3. Switch to the browser tab where the application preview is opened.
+Click any sensor.
+Now the sensor status page contains a chart with a temperature history with better readability.
 <br>![](images/10_02_0010.png)

-4. Add some semantic color for the data points with your formatter function.
+4. Add semantic coloring to the data points with a formatter function.

 ***SensorStatus/webapp/view/SensorStatus.view.xml***